awmuncy/project-theo/tech-decisions/starting-decisions.md

 ## CSS (Not just Tailwind)

 I love CSS so much, it was my first love in web development.
 I enjoyed building proper semantics with HTML (accessibility, semantic markup, etc), and functionalities with JavaScript, but building out the _look_ of the application with CSS (and SCSS) was always just so much fun.
 Frameworks like Tailwind are great for fast developement, but I enjoy the syntax and granularity of CSS.
 I do think I'll use ShadCN to many components, but I'm not sure yet.

+## Local static assets

+At some point, I'll need to add some images, fonts, etc. For now, I'm just using the `public` folder to store these assets.
+In the future, I'll use S3, or Cloudinary, or something similar.